eProsima/Fast-DDS-docs/docs/rtps.rst

 Configuring Readers and Writers
 -------------------------------
-One of the benefits of using the Writer-Reader layer is that it provides new configuration possibilities while maintaining the options from the Publisher-Subscriber layer (see :ref:`configuration`).
+One of the benefits of using the Writer-Reader layer is that it provides new configuration possibilities while maintaining the options from the DDS layer.
 For example, you can set a Writer or a Reader as a Reliable or Best-Effort endpoint as previously:

 .. literalinclude:: ../code/CodeTester.cpp